rust-lang/rust-project-goals/src/2024h2/Contracts-and-invariants.md

 * Lang: We need approval for a lang team experiment to design the contract surface language.
 However, we do not expect this surface language to be stabilized in 2024, and therefore the language team involvement can be restricted to "whomever is interested in the effort."
 In addition, it seems likely that at least *some* of the contracts work will dovetail with the [ghost-code initiative](https://github.com/rust-lang/lang-team/issues/161)

-* WG-formal-methdos: We need engagement with the formal-methods community to ensure our contract system is serving their needs.
+* WG-formal-methods: We need engagement with the formal-methods community to ensure our contract system is serving their needs.

 * Stable-MIR: if we deliver a contract system that leverages Stable-MIR, it may serve as a useful "carrot" to encourage 3rd party tools to invest in adopting Stable-MIR for their own tools.